ua-gist-604b-f23/qgis-intro/README.md

 ## Worth: 30 points
 ## Due: 3 days

+## Prerequisites
+Install QGIS 3 on your workstation.

 ## Background

 In the world of open source software, documentation can be distributed among many sources and its quality may vary from project